bmschmidt/pubmed-explorer/src/scrollership/pubmed.md

 in the abstract text.
 Our dataset includes 132 thousand Covid-related papers, most of which are concentrated in this area.

+_See our paper for direct evidence that Covid literature formed an unprecedentally tight research cluster._

 ```api
 duration: 4000
 alpha: 80